jraby/1brc/README.md

 Only using `MADV_SEQUENTIAL` on the whole range doesn't seem to have any effect on the unmap performance.

+## Reducing length of data scannable by indexbyte

+Instead of telling `indexBytePointerUnsafe8Bytes` to scan from "startpos" to the end of the chunk, telling it to scan from startpos up to 32 bytes for `;` and 8 bytes for `\n` reduces the runtime from 0.871s to 0.858s.

+It is quite unsafe to do that, without adding logic to handle the end of the chunk.
+Which I didn't since the data is valid. (seriously this is getting ridiculous!)

 # Conclusion

-In the end, the program takes 0.871s on a ryzen 9 7900 (24 threads), while the baseline implementation without concurrency took 88s on the same machine.
+In the end, the program takes 0.858s on a ryzen 9 7900 (24 threads), while the baseline implementation without concurrency took 88s on the same machine.

 The final profiling shows:
 - 48% `ParseWorker`